 - Manuals: You must have on file an operating manual for each tanning device.
 Your inspector will ask to see them all.
 Electronic copies are ok as long as all employees have access to them.

 - Lamp Equivalency Charts: If the lamps that are installed in the tanning device are not the lamps the manufacturer requires then you must have a Lamp Equivalency Chart on file to prove that they are equivalent.
 Contact your lamp supplier if you did not receive one at the time of purchase.
 Note: The device operating manual will list the required lamps.
 The required labeling on the tanning device will also list the required lamps.
+Here is a guidance document on equivalency charts.

 - Eyewear: Protective eyewear is REQUIRED, not just recommended.
 Make sure every client has and uses eye protection each time they tan.
 No eyewear no tan.